HedvigS/personal-cookbook/README.md

 The scripts are currently written in a style whereby you can run them from the command line, but they do not take command line input.
 They are also not written as functions which are applied to particular instances, but rather as scripts where you can replace particular parts of it so that it fits your situation.
 You will need to adapt file locations in some instances and specifics like which subtree to prune to which tips.
 The r scripts can be run as are, the python script will need to be told where glottolog data lives and necessitates intalling specific packages yourself in your environment (newick, pandas and pyglottolog).
 The r scripts not only loads packages, but also installs them.
 If that concerns you, read the script thouroughly before running.

-There are six scripts:
+There are seven scripts:

 * `python/create_tree_bottom_up.py` is a short script which takes a list of glottocodes for a given family in glottolog and outputs the subtree which contains all of those glottocodes as tips and no other
 * `R/Worldmap_plotting.R` is a longer script which plots points on a pacific-centered worldmap.
 It is exemplified with langoids from glottolog as points colored for MED or Family_ID, but can be adaopted for other purposes
-* `R/make_lang_values_wide.R` fetches the language and values tables from glottolog/glottolog-cldf and combines them and makes them wide.
+* `R/make_lang_values_wide_fetch_online.R` fetches the language and values tables from glottolog/glottolog-cldf and combines them and makes them wide.
+* `R/make_lang_values_wide_local_clone.R` does almost exactly the same thing as the script above, except it relies on a local clone of a cldf-repos and makes use of [Simon Greenhill's package rcldf](https://github.com/SimonGreenhill/rcldf)
 * `R/Counting_language_names.R` filters the languages and values tables to only "real" languages and counts the words in their names
 * `R/stripping_names_to_ascii.R` strips the items in "Name" to two other columsn: one with just ascii and one where spaces have been replaced with "_"
 * `R/assigning_AUTOTYP_areas.R` takes languoids which are not assigned to an AUTOTYP-area in AUTOTYP's own tables and assigns it the AUTOTYP-area of the closest neighbour which has an AUTOTYP-area.
 Showcases general use of fields::rdist.earth() which calcuates distances as the crow flies which takes into account curvature of the earth